germanivanov0719/germanivanov0719/README.md

 [View in Russian (RU)](README-RU.md)

+> Currently looking for a partner to participate in a team competition with.
+If you are interesed in working with me and also happen to be a student in Moscow — [text](https://t.me/germanivanov0719) or [email](germanivanov0719@gmail.com) me, where we can discuss any details.

 # About me

-Hi, I'm German, and I'm a high-school student in a math class in Moscow, Russia.
+Hi, I'm German, and I'm a 15-year-old high-school student in a math class in Moscow, Russia.
 I love coding and participating in programming contests.
+Right now I'm spending most of my time studying at school and Yandex Academy, and preparing for olympiads.

 ## Education :books: